 My Police Check - What States are Covered?

 You don’t want to be subject to crime within an organisation.
 If you have been asked to complete a criminal history check, it’s a good sign that the organisation values their culture and is striving to protect their staff.

 My Police Check FAQ

-A National Police Check contains a summary of a person’s history information in Australia.
+A Criminal History check (or National Police check) contains a summary of a person’s history information in Australia.
 This includes all findings of guilt unless spent.
 Whether a finding is spent will depend on state and federal legislation, but generally, a spent finding is a criminal offence older than 5 years if convicted as a child, or an offence older than 10 years in any other case.